wuzhuangtai00/wuzhuangtai00.github.io/index.md

 <p>

-I am a first-year Ph.D. student in Computer Science at <a href="https://www.yale.edu/">Yale University</a>, where I am privileged to be advised by Prof. <a href="http://www.cs.yale.edu/homes/cai/">Yang Cai</a>.
+I am a <del>first</del> second-year Ph.D. student in Computer Science at <a href="https://www.yale.edu/">Yale University</a>, where I am privileged to be advised by Prof. <a href="http://www.cs.yale.edu/homes/cai/">Yang Cai</a>.
 I have a broad interest in theoretical computer science, with a particular focus on algorithmic game theory.

 </p>